JamieBort/Data-Logging-App/README.md

             |
             + Svelte Native - For exploring Svelte Native.
             |
-            + Iconic - For developing the app using Iconic, possibly in conjunction with Angular, Vue, React Native, or Svelte Native.
+            + Ionic - For developing the app using Iconic, possibly in conjunction with Angular, Vue, React Native, or Svelte Native.
 ```